seanbapty/Lab4_PRISM/README.md

 ![alt tag](https://raw.githubusercontent.com/seanbapty/Lab4_PRISM/master/ALU%20out.JPG)

 ## Datapath Modifications
 The next task in the lab was to implement rest of the PRISM architecture.
-PRISM is composed of 5 main registers, the Information Register, the Memory Address Register High, the Memory Address Register Low, the Program Counter, and the Resiger Accumulator attached to the ALU.
+PRISM is composed of 5 main registers, the Instruction Register, the Memory Address Register High, the Memory Address Register Low, the Program Counter, and the Resiger Accumulator attached to the ALU.
+The instruction register stores the opcode of the current instruction based on input from the IR load signal, and then passes the output to the instruction register.
+The memory address register recieves data from the data bus and then sends that data to the address selector multiplexer.